RedChow/MQTTMockingbird/README.md

 This program can handle multiple clients, but currently can only handle one topic mapping per client.
 I think it may be possible in the future to handle multiple mappings per client, but I haven't delved too far into it yet.
 The program connects to only one broker.

+<h2>Environment</h2>
+This was deveoped using Qt 5.14.2 using Qt Creator 4.12.3 on Fedora 31 and openSUSE Tumbleweed.
+Algorithms and data structures were developed in KDevelop 5.5.2 using GCC 9.3.1 and then converted into Qt.

 <h1>Topic Mappings</h1>
 <h2>Overview</h2>
 The program generally passes most MQTT messages to a broker and only intercepts those that deal with topic names.
 If a mapping has been defined for a client, the program will apply diff to all incoming and outgoing topics and rewrite parts of the MQTT message that deal with topic names.
 It will keep all QoS, Will, and Duplicate settings.